-Requirements must not be ambiguous nor poorly defined, but complete and precise.
-They must translate the user needs in order to address his business needs, and still be understandable by all the stakeholders.
+Requirements must be neither ambiguous nor poorly defined, but rather complete and precise.
+They must translate the user’s needs in order to address his/her business needs, and still be understandable by all the stakeholders.

 Example: “The application must be integrated in the payment systems”.

-The requirements will be written as follow: “The application will use PayPal and Direct Pay as payment systems”.
+The requirements will be written as follows: “The application will use PayPal and Direct Pay as payment systems”.

-- “The software calculates the speed of the missile and his trajectory, in less than five seconds”
+- “The software calculates the speed of the missile and its trajectory, in less than five seconds”

 has a different meaning from:

-- “The software calculates the speed of the missile, and his trajectory in less than five seconds”.
+- “The software calculates the speed of the missile, and its trajectory in less than five seconds”.